litestar-org/litestar/docs/usage/1-routers-and-controllers.md

 ## Relation to Starlette Routing

-Although Starlite uses the Starlette `BaseRoute` class as a basis, Starlite does not extend or use the Starlette routing system as is.
+Although Starlite uses the Starlette ASGI toolkit, Starlite does not extend or use the Starlette routing system as is.
 That is to say, the Starlite `HTTPRoute`, `WebSocketRoute` and `Router` classes do not extend their Starlette equivalents, but are rather independent implementations.

-Its important to note the following:
+It's important to note the following:

 1. Starlite Routers have a smaller api surface and do not expose decorators.
 2. Starlite Routers and Routes are not standalone ASGI apps and always depend upon a Starlite app instance.